Symptom

 - Monitor the API calls and confirm if the problem still exists.

-- Contact Apigee Support and provide the thread
+- Contact Apigee Edge Support and provide the thread

 dumps, heap dump, and Message Processor logs